PV-1 machine gun

-PV-1 (Pulemet Vozdushny, airborne machine gun) is a Soviet air-cooled version of the Russian M1910 Maxim for mounting on aircraft.
+PV-1 (Pulemet Vozdushny, airborne machine gun, ПВ-1) is a Soviet air-cooled version of the Russian M1910 Maxim for mounting on aircraft.
 It was designed between 1926 and 1927.
 The first prototypes were produced and accepted into service in 1928.

 History

 The gun was created at the initiative of the Soviet military pilot Alexander Vasilevich Nadashkevich (Александр Васильевич Надашкевич) after he was appointed to the Scientific and Technical Committee of the Soviet Air Force in 1923.
 His main objective was to obtain a gun with increased rate of fire and reduced weight relative to the M1910.
 In this endeavor, Nadashkevich collaborated with several engineers from the Tula Arms Factory, including Tretyakov and Pastuhov, who were the spiritual fathers of the M1910 gun, and also with Yartsev and Vladimirov, who later became notable designers of aircraft guns themselves.

 The rate of fire was increased from the 600 rpm of the M1910 to 750 rpm by adding a spring that returned the breechblock faster and also by decreasing the diameter (and thus mass) of the recoiling sleeve that housed the receiver-end of the barrel.
 The latter measure also contributed to a decrease of the gun's weight.
 The barrel itself was air cooled by a perforated sleeve.

 A prototype passed field tests on 19 May 1926.
 By 1 October 1929, the Soviet Airforce had received 2,480 PV-1 machine guns.
 Subsequent known production figures were: